-In 2000 the SpudPro committee of the Wisconsin Potato and Vegetable Growers Association (WPVGA) was established to facilitate the commercialization of new varieties.
-The SpudPro committee brings together people from diverse backgrounds with an interest in variety development, including growers, processors, marketing experts, UW researchers, and the Wisconsin Seed Potato Certification Program.
+In 2002 the SpudPro committee of the Wisconsin Potato and Vegetable Growers Association (WPVGA) was established to facilitate the commercialization of new varieties.
+This committee brings together people from diverse backgrounds with an interest in variety development, including growers, processors, marketing experts, UW researchers, and the Wisconsin Seed Potato Certification Program.
 Committee minutes and additional reports are available on the SpudPro website.

 New varieties are assigned to the Wisconsin Alumni Research Foundation (WARF), a non-profit designed to protect and license inventions generated at UW-Madison.
 Prior to 2016, new varieties were licensed directly from WARF.
-Beginning in 2016, new varieties can be licensed for domestic production through the Wisconsin Crop Improvement Association (download the current agreement).
-For further information about domestic licensing, contact Tony Klink at WCIA (wcia [at] mailplus [dot] wisc [dot] edu).
+Currently, new varieties can be licensed for domestic production through the Wisconsin Crop Improvement Association (download the current agreement).
+For further information about domestic licensing, contact John Petty at WCIA (wcia [at] mailplus [dot] wisc [dot] edu).
 For questions about international licensing, contact Emily Bauer at WARF (emily [at] warf [dot] org).